Skip to main content

 Frequently Asked Questions

-MOMO Crash is a action game.
+MOMO Crash is a casual platformer game with anime theme.

 MOMO Crash is available on PC, Mac OS, Steam Deck and Windows.